hanabi/hanabi.github.io/README.md

 * So if a *Fix Clue* is given early to you, it can be strange.
 You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
 * This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
 Thus, you should permanently chop move one card.

-### 1's Out of Order Chop Move
+### 1's Out-of-Order Chop Move

 * Normally, at the beginning of the game, players are expected to play their 1s from right to left.
-* If a player does not do this, and there is nothing else special going on, it means that the next person should chop move one card.
+* If a player skips over their rightmost 1, and there is nothing else special going on, it means that the next person should chop move one card.
-* There are some common special situations that do NOT imply a *1's Out of Order Chop Move*:
+* There are some common special situations that do NOT imply a *1's Out-of-Order Chop Move*:
   * The 1 that was played was newly drawn and did NOT exist in the opening hand.
 (Fresh 1's always have priority.)
   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
 For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.
+* Note that if a player has three or more 1's and they want to perform this move, then they should skip over the right-most 1 and play the second right-most 1.
+Otherwise it will be interpretted as the *Skipped 1's Out-of-Order Chop Move*.

 ### The Misplay Chop Move